helmorritualo/EduCollab/server/docs/api/group-members-and-teacher-groups-api-documentation.md

 ### 1. Create Teacher Group Invitation

 **Description:** Creates an invitation for a teacher to join a group.
+Only admins or student creators of the group can invite teachers.

 **Endpoint:** `POST /api/teacher-group-invitations`